-The term "elevator pitch" has several origin stories, meaning that different people came up with this idea on various occasions.
-In this article, we'll provide good elevator pitch examples for different occasions and how they can help your job search or business development.
+In this article, we'll give good elevator pitch examples for different occasions and explore how they can be helpful in your job search or business development.

 "The purpose of an elevator pitch is to describe a situation or solution so compelling that the person you're with wants to hear more even after the elevator ride is over."